misterorion/misterorion.com/content/posts/upgrade-hugo.md

 Installed Hugo v0.51
 ```

 The complete script is below.
-You should change the value of `target_dir` to a location on your system that has execute permission.
+You should change the value of `$target_dir` to a location on your system that has execute permission.

 ```bash
 #!/bin/bash